anapenedos/PhosQuest/documentation/flask_application.md

 # Flask Application Structure
 ## Introduction
 This website is built using the Flask 1.0.2.
-Flask is a Python web microframework makes it relatively easy to build basic websites, but also offers extended features that enable development of more sophisticated sites.
+Flask is a Python web microframework which makes it relatively easy to build basic websites, but also offers extended features that enable development of more sophisticated sites.
 The documentation for the Flask python package library can be found at the [Flask website](http://flask.pocoo.org/).